Learning Emotion from 100 Observations: Unexpected Robustness of Deep Learning under Strong Data Limitations: Experimental Results

 As can be seen, the GRU established a new state-of-the-art surpassing the previous one by about 4\%-points on average over all emotion categories.
 The difference is statistically significant (two-tailed one-sample $t$-test comparing the results of the 10 cross-validation runs against the reported performance by \newcite{Beck17}; $p<.001$).
 Our GRU also outperforms IAA, as already did \textsc{Beck}.
 This may sound improbable at first glance.
 However, \newcite{Strapparava07} employ a rather weak notion of human performance which is---broadly speaking---based on the reliability of a single human rater.\footnote{ Instead, other approaches to IAA computation for numerical values, such as split-half or inter-study reliability, constitute a more challenging comparison since they are based on the reliability of \textit{many} raters, not one \cite{Mohammad17starsem,Buechel18coling}. } Interestingly, the GRU shows particularly large improvements over human performance for categories where the IAA is low (anger, disgust, and surprise).

-\paragraph{WASSA 2017 Shared Task Data} Table \ref{tab:wassa} displays the official results of the four best systems (out of 21 submission) of the WASSA 2017 shared task \cite{Mohammad17wassa} as well as the performance our GRU achieved.
+\paragraph{WASSA 2017 Shared Task Data} Table \ref{tab:wassa} displays the official results of the four best systems (out of 21 submissions) of the WASSA 2017 shared task \cite{Mohammad17wassa} as well as the performance our GRU achieved.
+For this experiment, we deviated from the above $10{\times}10$-CV set-up but instead used the official train-dev-test split for comparability.

-We trained and tested our model on the official, train-dev-test split.
 As for all experiments in this paper, hyperparameters were kept constant and were not adjusted to this dataset.
-Consequently, train and dev set were combined for training.
-Training and testing were repeated ten times with different random seeds but otherwise identical configuration following recommendations by \newcite{Reimers18arxiv}.
+Consequently, train and dev sets were combined for training.
+Training and testing were repeated ten times with different random seeds but otherwise identical configuration following the recommendation by \newcite{Reimers18arxiv}.
 Table \ref{tab:wassa} shows our \textit{average} performance over those ten runs.

-As can be seen, our GRU performs very competitively and would have been ranked on fourth place (outperforming 18 out of 21 submissions) despite not having received any corpus-specific hyperparameter tuning.
-The difference to the next lower performing system (UWaterloo) is statistically significant (two-tailed one-sample $t$-test comparing our ten runs against their official results; $p<.001$).
+As can be seen, our GRU performs very competitively and would have been ranked fourth place, outperforming 18 out of 21 submissions.
+The difference to the next lower-performing system (UWaterloo) is statistically significant (two-tailed one-sample $t$-test comparing our ten runs against their official results; $p<.001$).